oliversdk/Marbellagolftimes/replit.md

 The platform integrates Stripe Checkout for secure payments.
 It employs a server-side price cache with a 30-minute expiry to prevent client-side price manipulation.
 The checkout flow validates add-ons and ensures server-computed amounts are used to create Stripe Checkout sessions. `paymentStatus`, `stripeSessionId`, `totalAmountCents`, and `addOnsJson` are stored in the `bookingRequests` table.
 Add-ons are dynamic and stored in the database, with intelligent logic for mutual exclusivity (e.g., buggy vs. trolley) and package inclusions.

 ### Optimized Image CDN
 A responsive image system converts original PNGs to WebP in desktop, mobile, and thumbnail sizes.
 Images are served from a CDN route (`/cdn/images/:imagePath`) with aggressive caching.
-An `OptimizedImage` component auto-detects device size to serve the appropriate image, significantly reducing image payload.
+An `OptimizedImage` component auto-detects device size to serve the appropriate image, significantly reducing image payload. **Performance optimization**: Image version mappings are inlined directly in the component to eliminate API waterfall delays (previously 6+ seconds), and hero images use responsive preloading in index.html.

 ## External Dependencies